 Here's the thing though—most people only include the instruction and maybe some context.
 This is why AI responses often miss the mark.

 Let me share a personal example.
 I used to just ask my AI keyboard to "write a meeting summary."
-The results were... meh.
+The results were mediocre at best.
 Then I started using: "Create a 3-paragraph summary of today's product development meeting, highlighting the key decisions made, action items assigned, and deadlines set.
 Use a professional but concise tone suitable for sharing with the entire team."
 The difference was amazing!

 When crafting your prompts, think about what information the AI needs to produce what you want.
-Don't ya think it's better to spend 10 seconds on a good prompt than 5 minutes fixing a bad response?
+It's better to spend 10 seconds on a good prompt than 5 minutes fixing a bad response.

 Different work tasks need different kinds of prompts.
 Let's explore some that'll boost your productivity across common workplace scenarios.